 On June 15, 1916, the Boy Scouts of America was chartered as a national organization by the US Congress.
 Just 8 days later, on June 23, Troop 1 Stow received its official charter from Congress, signed by President Woodrow Wilson, and former presidents William Howard Taft and Theodore Roosevelt.
 The original charter is stored in the town vault as a valuable town document.

-While the Boy Scouts of America celebrates its 100th anniversary this year, Troop 1 looks forward to celebrating our own centennial in 2012.
-We’ve had 55 Eagle Scouts, camped in Montana, Wyoming, New Mexico, New York, Maine, Vermont, New Hampshire, Connecticute, Rhode Island, and elsewhere.
-The Troop has seen three Red Sox World Series championships since our charter was granted, and our current scoutmasters have served with the troop for more than 20 years.
+While the Boy Scouts of America celebrated its 100th anniversary in 2010, Troop 1 celebrated our own centennial in 2012.
+We’ve had 88 Eagle Scouts (so far), camped in Montana, Wyoming, New Mexico, California, Nevada, New York, Maine, Vermont, New Hampshire, Connecticut, Rhode Island, and elsewhere.
+The Troop has seen five Red Sox World Series championships since our charter was granted, and our current scoutmasters have served with the troop for more than 30 years.

 Things have changed since 1912.
 The troop now has a fund set aside for annual high-adventure trips.
 This money is used annually to take the troop on a canoe trip, backpacking trip (such as to Montana,Santa Fe, and Wyoming), or other excursions.
 The fund was set up as a tribute to Kevin Lewis, one of our most admired Scoutmasters.
 Another fund helps defray the cost of one boy going to summer camp.
 The David Lewis Campership pays the way to camp for that Scout who has most exemplified the Scout Oath and Law.